tsers-js/core/README.md

 }
 ```

-Now `titlesWithPrefix` is also a signal transform function: it takes
+`titlesWithPrefix` is also a signal transform function: it takes
-an observable of items and the prefix that must be matched and returns
+an observable of items and the prefix that must match the item title and returns
 an observable of item titles having the given prefix.
 ```
 titlesWithPrefix :: (Observable Item, String) => Observable String